Published: 23 June 2026

 1. Automated tests

-Catch the basics: labels, contrast, headings, ARIA misuse.
+Catch the basics: labels, contrast, headings, missing image ‘alt’ text, and ARIA misuse.

 2. Manual assistive tech checks